Game Theory (band): Reissues on Omnivore Recordings (2014–2020)

 In July 2014, Omnivore Recordings announced their commitment to reissue Game Theory's recordings, remastered from the original tapes.
 Noting that Miller's work with Game Theory had been out of print and "missing for decades," Omnivore stated that they were "pleased to right that audio wrong" with a series of expanded reissues of the group's catalog.
 The reissue series is produced by Pat Thomas, Dan Vallor (Game Theory's tour manager and sound engineer during the 1980s), and Grammy-winning producer Cheryl Pawelski.

 The first in the series, an expanded version of Game Theory's 1982 debut album Blaze of Glory, was released in September 2014, on CD and vinyl.
 In addition to the 12 original tracks, the reissue was supplemented with 15 bonus tracks (four from Alternate Learning, and 11 previously unissued recordings).
 The first pressing of the reissued vinyl LP was on translucent pink vinyl, with black to follow.
 The reissue also included a booklet with essays and remembrances from band members and colleagues, including Steve Wynn of The Dream Syndicate.
 The booklet also included previously unreleased images by photographer Robert Toren, some of which appeared in Omnivore's promotional video for the release launch.

 Omnivore's November 2014 expanded reissue of Dead Center, on CD only, included material from the Game Theory EPs Pointed Accounts of People You Know (1983) and Distortion (1984), reissued on vinyl only.

-The reissue of Real Nighttime (1985), the first of Game Theory's albums to be produced by Mitch Easter, was released on March 17, 2015, on CD and red vinyl, with 13 bonus tracks and liner notes that include a new essays by Byron Coley and The New Pornographers' A.C.
+The reissue of Real Nighttime (1985), the first of Game Theory's albums to be produced by Mitch Easter, was released in 2015 on CD and red vinyl, with 13 bonus tracks and liner notes that included new essays by Byron Coley and The New Pornographers' A.C.
 Newman, as well as an interview with Easter.

-Departing from chronological order, Omnivore's February 2016 reissue of Lolita Nation is a double CD set, with the second disc featuring 21 bonus tracks.
-A concurrent double LP release, with its first run in a limited edition on dark green translucent vinyl, includes a download card providing the full 48-track CD program.
+Departing from chronological order, Omnivore's February 2016 reissue of Lolita Nation was a double CD set, with the second disc featuring 21 bonus tracks.
+A concurrent double LP release, with its first run in a limited edition on dark green translucent vinyl, included a download card providing the full 48-track CD program.

+Omnivore followed with reissues of The Big Shot Chronicles in September 2016 and Two Steps from the Middle Ages in June 2017.

+In 2020, Omnivore concluded the series of reissues by releasing Across the Barrier of Sound: PostScript, a compilation album consisting of material recorded in 1989 and 1990, featuring previously unreleased songs from Game Theory's final lineup.